 -

-Credential Maintenance: Continuing education and certification renewal is essential.
+Credential Maintenance: Continue education and certification renewal is essential.

 A Day in the Life of a Sonographer